IndomieGorengSatu/Mie/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Where do rabbits go after they get married?
+On a bunny-moon.